Reliable Detections of Atmospheres on Rocky Exoplanets with Photometric JWST Phase Curves: Results

 However, the minimum of the emission from the atmospheric models also rises with equilibrium temperature.
-This is because exactly the same process occurs for the emissivity of a CO$_{2}$-dominated atmosphere (as these atmospheres with low emission are all CO$_{2}$-dominated).
+This is because exactly the same process occurs for the emissivity of a CO$_{2}$-dominated atmosphere (the atmospheres with the lowest F1500W emission are all CO$_{2}$-dominated).
 Figure \ref{fig:all_albedo_spectra} shows how CO$_{2}$ has low opacity from 5 to 10 $\mu$m; cool planets emit freely in this range and so their emission at 15$\mu$m is relatively low.
 However, the peak of the Planck function for hotter planets is lower, from 2 to 5$\mu$m, where the average CO$_{2}$ opacity is higher.
 This decreases the relative emissivity in this region, which increases the relative emission at 15$\mu$m.
-Therefore, the increase in F1500W emission from bare-rock surfaces at higher equilibrium temperature that was identified in \citet{mansfield2019identifying} does not aid so much in distinguishing them from CO$_{2}$-dominated atmospheres, because exactly the same increase in F1500W emission occurs for CO$_{2}$-dominated atmospheres at higher equilibrium temperatures.
+Therefore, the increase in F1500W emission from bare-rock surfaces at higher equilibrium temperature that was identified in \citet{mansfield2019identifying} does not aid so much in distinguishing them from CO$_{2}$-dominated atmospheres, because exactly the same increase in F1500W emission at higher equilibrium temperatures occurs for CO$_{2}$-dominated atmospheres.

-We note that the lower end of the range of possible surface emission values is driven by high-albedo surfaces types in the ``Extraterrestrial Rocks and Other Minerals'' category in Table \ref{tab:surfaces}.
-For TRAPPIST-1 c, Figure \ref{fig:compare_emission} shows that the range of F1500W emission values due to the ``Extrusive Igneous Rocks'' and ''Other Terrestrial Igneous Rocks'' extends down to $\sim$0.45 rather than $\sim$0.20 for the whole sample of surfaces.

 So far, we have focused on the possibility of false positive detections of atmospheres, when high-albedo surfaces are observed.
-It would also be possible to derive a false negative detection of an atmosphere, because the upper range of the emission from the modelled atmospheres extends up to the expected value for a black-body bare-rock planet, and even above this value in many cases.
-Therefore, a measurement of emission that is consistent with the black-body value does not necessarily demonstrate the absence of an atmosphere.
+It would also be possible to derive a false negative detection of an atmosphere, because the upper range of the emission from the modelled atmospheres extends up to the expected value for a black body bare-rock planet, and even above this value in many cases.
+Therefore, a measurement of emission that is consistent with the black body value does not necessarily demonstrate the absence of an atmosphere.